muhammadghazali/javascript-toolkit/README.md

 # javascript-toolkit
 List my of preferred tools to work on JavaScript-based application.

+## IDE

+- [Visual Studio Code](https://code.visualstudio.com/).
+I really like this free and reliable editor because it has the IntelliSense feature.

 ## CLI framework

 At the moment, [oclif](https://github.com/oclif/oclif) is the most active project I can rely on to build Node.js-based CLI app.